 Aliano.
 Breathtaking scenery and unusual lunar-like landscapes surround Aliano.
 This lonely spot would have remained anonymous had the Fascits not decided to exile one of their critics here, but Carlo Levi turned his confinement into literary and artistic triumph, producing his best known writings and paintings from the experience.
 Today, Aliano is designated a “literary park” dedicated to the places Levi mentioned in Christ Stopped at Eboli.
 The medieval borgo is a tranquil stone quarter while the “new” town is active and attractive.
 Levi is buried in Aliano’s cemetery.

-Some surnames from Aliano include: Scelzi, Pepe, Serra, Marino, Pisani, Grimaldi, Mattetelli.
+Surnames from Aliano: Scelzi, Pepe, Serra, Marino, Pisani, Grimaldi, Mattetelli.

 Anzi.
 Ancient Roman town called Anxia, there is ample archeological evidence from this location.
 One of the highest towns in the region, its stair-stepped streets clutch the mountain.
 At the top is the lovely chapel of Santa Maria with beautiful frescoes by Todisco, along with a modern “castle” – an observatory, which takes advantage of the clear skies and lack of light pollution to look at the stars.
 There are breathtaking views of the countryside from here.